Koha-Community/kohadocs/source/circulation.rst

     **Note**

-    If the patron doesn't click 'Finish', the screen will refresh after the timeout period specified in the :ref:`SelfCheckInTimeout <selfcheckintimeout-label>` system preference.
+    If the patron doesn't click 'Finish', the screen will refresh after the timeout period specified in the :ref:`SelfCheckInTimeout` system preference.

     **Note**